miguelamello/nestjs-graphql-iot-monitor/documentation.md

 Development server: `http://localhost:3000/graphql`

 ## Endpoints
-The API provides the following endpoints:
+The API provides a unique endpoint at:

 `/graphql`